zeeshanali90233/NeXskill-Frontend-B-5/README.md

 ## Batch - 5

-## Company: NeXskill Arfa Tower Main Branch
+## Company: NeXskill Arfa Tower Main Branch, Lahore Pakistan &#127477;

 Welcome to the **Frontend Development with AI Chatbot Course**!
 This course is designed to help beginners build a strong foundation in frontend web development and AI chatbot creation using APIs like ChatGPT, Gemini, Phind, and Claude LLM.
 Over 16 lectures, you'll master the essentials of HTML, CSS, JavaScript, version control using Git and GitHub, and gain hands-on experience with AI chatbot integration.